-PDM Product Development & Management informs Account Managers or designees of the need tocurtailment.
+PDM Product Development & ManagementDSM Program Operations informs Account Managers Customer Advisors or designees of the need to curtailment.

 PS-System Operations issues POET Page notifying FPL staff of the need to request curtailment.
-Account Manager or designee contacts external customer and requests them to curtail for a specifiedperiod of time.
+Account Manager Customer Advisor or designee contacts external customer and requests them to curtail for a specified period of time.

-External Customer prepares for curtailment and turns off selected loads during the curtailment period-specified by the Account Manager.
+External Customer prepares for curtailment and turns off selected loads during the curtailment period specified by the Account ManagerCustomer Advisor.

-The Curtailable Rate is currently available to interested Commercial or Industrial customers.
+The Curtailable Service Rrate schedule is currently closed to new particpantsavailable to interested Commercial or Industrial customers.